Ellis County, Kansas: Townships

 Ellis County is divided into nine townships.
 The cities of Ellis and Hays are considered governmentally independent and are excluded from the census figures for the townships.
 In the following table, the population center is the largest city (or cities) included in that township's population total, if it is of a significant size.

+At the start of the 20th century, the townships were: Big Creek, Buckeye, Catherine, Ellis, Freedom, Hamilton, Herzog, Lookout, Pleasant Hill, Saline, Smoky Hill, Victoria, Walker, and Wheatlan.